Long Buckby: History

 Nonconformity was a strong tradition in the village, with a chapel of the United Reform Church built here in 1707.
 The present building was built in 1771.

 The small hamlet of Long Buckby Wharf is separate from the main village but within the parish.
 It is located alongside the Grand Union Canal and was once a thriving community with its own post office, church and village hall.

-The village offers a wide range of amenities and services, including a doctor's surgery, two dentists, four churches, two schools, a public library, a veterinary surgery, a boarding cattery, a post office, a community centre, Long Buckby Mill Park Nature Reserve and Cotton End Park.
-There are three pubs in the village (The Pigeon, Old King's Head & a micro-pub Badger's Arms).
-A fourth pub, The Admiral Rodney, is closed and now a hair salon and rented flats.
-Local shops include two grocery stores, a butcher’s, several hairdressers, a card and gift shop, a chemist and a wide range of restaurants and take-aways.